Too many people have an obvious misunderstanding of what ADHD really looks like and how it impacts those of us with it.

 When change BOTH excites you and scares the hell out of you it can be an incredibly confusing experience.
 Or when you startle easily but you are also distracted by something else, the potential reaction from practical jokes can make you a great target for practice.

 Did I mention sensory overwhelm is common to both HSP and ADHD?
 Especially since sensory processing disorder is frequently diagnosed with ADHD.
-All the sounds.
-All the smells.
-All the fabrics and tastes and textures.
-Oh my lord.
+All the sounds, smells, fabrics and tastes and textures… Oh my lord.

 But being more empathic, sensitive to your surrounds and the people around you can also mean that you have greater ability to help others.
 Greater ability to connect with others.
 A double dose of creativity and value for justice along with the ADHD hyperfocus potential can make you a powerhouse if you harness it.